 When they feel threatened they are quick to erect their dorsal fin and twist the body towards the threat.
 They will allow divers to get fairly close to them, but are quick to dart into cover or under an overhang, where they are sometimes seen swimming upside down or sideways.

-If one watches them feeding in small shoals over the reef, when they move into the territory of for example the jeweled damsel fish, Plectroglyphidodon dickii, which is highly territorial and chases any small fish that comes into its territory, the damsel will chase one of the shoal out the area.
+If one watches them feeding in small shoals of three to four fish over the reef, when they move into the territory of for example the jeweled damsel fish, Plectroglyphidodon dickii, which is highly territorial and chases any small fish that comes into its territory, the damsel will chase one of the shoal out the area.
 The balance continue feeding in the damsels territory.
 This shoaling seems to give an advantage in this fashion.

-Yellow long nose butterflyfish are a widely distributed species/ Found throughout the tropical waters of the Indo-Pacific area from the east coast of Africa and the Red sea north to Japan, south to Australia and Micronesia and across to California including the Galapagos, Hawaii and the Revillagigedo islands.
+Yellow long nose butterflyfish are a widely distributed species.
+They are found throughout the tropical waters of the Indo-Pacific area from the east coast of Africa and the Red sea north to Japan, south to Australia and Micronesia and across to California including the Galapagos, Hawaii and the Revillagigedo islands.

 They are usually found on exposed coral reefs browsing above the reef surface and never venture far from cover.
 They are found from 2 meters to 120 meters in depth.